markmblc/depart/README.md

 ## Synopsis

 Depart is express middleware for handling `multipart/form-data`.
 It is also usable as a standalone request processor.

+## Features

+- Strongly typed via TypeScript
+- Promises & async/await friendly.
-Unlike similar packages, Depart supports streaming each file to multiple storage methods simultaneously, without the need to store on disk first.
-It is strongly typed via TypeScript and is async/await friendly.
+- Supports streaming each file to multiple storage methods simultaneously, without the need to store on disk first.

 ## Installation